We're an American Band

 We're an American Band is the seventh studio album by American hard rock band Grand Funk Railroad, credited as Grand Funk.
-The album was released by Capitol Records on July 15, 1973 (see 1973 in music) and was certified gold by the RIAA a little over a month after its release.
+The album was released by Capitol Records in July 1973, and was certified gold by the RIAA a little over a month after its release.
 Two singles were released from the album.
-The first single, "We're an American Band", was released on July 2, 1973 and the second, "Walk Like a Man", was released on October 29, 1973.
-Both singles were sung by drummer Don Brewer.
-There is an addition to the band on this release - Craig Frost - who plays the organ, clavinet and Moog.
-Craig was credited as an additional musician on Phoenix which was released the previous year.
+The title track was the first single from the album released on July 2, 1973 and the second, "Walk Like a Man", was released on October 29, 1973.
+Both were sung by drummer Don Brewer.
+There was also an addition to the band's membership with this release - Craig Frost - who played the organ, clavinet and Moog.
+Prior to We're an American Band being released, Grand Funk Railroad had been a power trio.
+Craig was credited as an additional musician on Phoenix, which was released the previous year.

 The album cover was originally covered in gold-colored foil on the outside, and the initial run of pressings were pressed in clear, dark yellow vinyl to simulate or suggest a "gold" record.
 The album has been reissued many times and is currently available in the Compact Disc format.
 A Quadraphonic mix of the album was available in the Quadraphonic 8-Track cartridge format.

 The album is #200 of the National Association of Recording Merchandisers (NARM) Definitive 200 albums of all time.

 Recording, production, artwork, and packaging

-We're an American Band was the group's first collaboration with producer/engineer Todd Rundgren.
+We're an American Band was the group's first collaboration with producer-engineer Todd Rundgren.
 Rundgren and the band recorded the album at Criteria Studios in Miami, Florida on June 13–15, 1973.
 Rundgren would go on to produce the band's next album, Shinin' On (1974), before the band switched to Jimmy Ienner.